How To Add PayPal To Your Website

 Adding a PayPal button creates a more seamless shopping experience, making it easier for your customers to complete transactions and generate more profit for your business.

-But an even more straightforward way to do it is to use a plug-in like our POWR PayPal button for the same powerful integration with the bonus of added functionality and options for customization.
+But an even more straightforward way to do it is to use a plug-in like our POWR PayPal button, which offers the same powerful integration with the added bonus of customization options.